QA-AJev/automationexercise_website_full_testing_portfolio/README.md

 🛠 Tech Stack
 Cypress (JavaScript) - For UI and API automation.

-Mocha & Chai - For assertions and test framework.

 Allure Reporter - For detailed test reporting and visualization.

 GitHub Actions - For Continuous Integration/Continuous Deployment (CI/CD) automation.